 Koala Conservation

-Despite what you may have heard or seen on television, koalas are innately gentle animals.
-At the population level, they live their lives in a matrix of overlapping home range areas that vary in size depending on the quality of habitat they are living in (measured in terms of the density of preferred food tree species), the animal's sex and social status.
-Key food tree species vary throughout the species range but not within botanical provinces.
-Koalas also vary in size from north to south, the weights of alpha-males increasing from 9-11kg to 13-15kg respectively.
+Koalas are gentle animals.
+At the population level, they live their lives in a matrix of overlapping home range areas that vary in size depending on the quality of habitat they are living in (measured in terms of the density of their preferred food tree species), gender and social status.
+Key food tree species vary throughout the species range, sometimes with soil type but not within botanical provinces.
+Koalas also vary in size from north to south, the weights of alpha-males increasing to maximum weights of from 9-11kg to 13-14kg respectively.

 Can koalas live with humans?

-Yes they can, as long as we are prepared to respect and meet their basic needs for survival - retention of preferred food tree species, protection from dogs and cars, and minimal restrictions on movement through their respective home range areas.
+Yes they can, as long as we respect and meet their basic needs for survival - retention of their preferred food trees, protection from domestic dogs and cars, and minimal restrictions on movement through their home range areas.
 Now that's not too much to ask is it?
-Koala Beach on the Tweed Coast on NSW is a good example of what can be achieved.
+Koala Beach on the Tweed Coast on far northern NSW is a great example of what can be achieved, the sad part being that it is also the only example.

 Are koalas endangered?